guidograzioli/nextgen-website/content/en/docs/Overview/_index.md

 ## What is it?

-Ansible for middleware includes a suite of utilities across the upstream middleware and Red Hat Runtimes portfolio that help in managing the full lifecycle of the application server, their deployables, and the underlying operating system.
+Ansible middleware includes a suite of utilities across the upstream middleware and Red Hat Runtimes portfolio that help in managing the full lifecycle of the application server, their deployables, and the underlying operating system.

 ## What is Red Hat Runtimes?